-Prerequisite: Federal Tax Accounting (AC 361 or AC 362)
+Prerequisite: Federal Tax Accounting (AC 361 or AC 362 or ACC 502)

 A graduate-level course that provides hands-on practice in tax research, from identifying the issues to communicating with clients.
 Emphasis will be placed on the sources of tax law, the utilization of research tools, and their application to real-world tax issues.